Display-Lab/psdo/DICTIONARY.md

 "the quality of constitution, structure, or substance of anything with regard to its constituents or formative element" http://purl.obolibrary.org/obo/psdo#psdo_0000059
 ## time dimension
-a represented dimension where the elements are about time http://purl.obolibrary.org/obo/psdo#psdo_0000036
+a represented dimension where the attributes are about time http://purl.obolibrary.org/obo/psdo#psdo_0000036